 BUT, for such a specialist field (medicine), some UK universities would want the applicant to have done bio, chem and physics at A-Level, which you can't do at IB level.
 Therefore an IB candidate may be admitted on the basis of having done bio and chem at IB level, but may also need to present a physics IGCSE or GCSE.
 In some cases, IB students interested in studying medicine in Britain may simultaneously take a GCSE or IGCSE in physics, if the school is willing to help arrange this.

 Contrary to popular belief (and fear), entrance to UK universities is also available to students in American high school programmes.
-Generally, UK unis look at SAT Is and SAT IIs (Oxbridge expect 700 or above on each SAT I section and each SAT II subject test), or ACTs (expecting 32 out of 36 points), and expect at least three Advanced Placement courses (with scores of 5 on at least two AP exams and 4 on another) or an IB Diploma (38-40 points, and 6s or 7s in higher subjects).
+Generally, UK unis look at SATs and SAT Subject tests (Oxbridge expect 700 or above on each SAT section and each subject test), or ACTs (expecting 32 out of 36 points), and expect at least three Advanced Placement courses (with scores of 5 on at least two AP exams and 4 on another) or an IB Diploma (38-40 points, and 6s or 7s in higher subjects).
 UK unis are less interested in extracurriculars, except perhaps in ways they might contribute to your proposed area of study.
 For more detailed information, go to the very clear Oxford Entrance Requirements page or Oxford International Students page.

 From the point of view of American universities